iot-onboarding/catalog/README.md

 - A concise table format intended to roughly capture that same information, with some additional editorial thoughts.

 Again, feel free to edit or add.
 Especially if you have references.

+There's an email list to discuss all of this: iot-onboarding@ietf.org.
+You can subscribe by going to https://www.ietf.org/mailman/listinfo/iot-onboarding.